 A student may earn 5 points in grades 7 and 8 and 10 points in grades 9 -12.

 A student may earn a maximum of 50 points in this category.

 CONVERTING POINTS TO SCHOLARSHIP DOLLARS

 The value of total points earned is factored by the type and/or level of school or college to which the student matriculates.
 The deadline for consideration must be the school’s acceptance before May 1st of the graduation year.
-The following schedule is used in multiplying earned points.

 To obtain further information, please call: